dhr9/HandwritingRecognition_using_ImageProcessing_and_NeuralNetworks_on_an_FPGA/README.md

-# Handwriting Recognition using Image Processing and Neural Networks on an FPGA
+## Handwriting Recognition using Image Processing and Neural Networks on an FPGA
-##Final year project
+## Final year project
+Collaborators:
+> Riyansh Karani
+> Dhruv Reshamwala
+> Akash Rana
-######Collaborators:   Riyansh Karani, Dhruv Reshamwala, Akash Rana, Kishore Saldanha
+> Kishore Saldanha

 This project involves a neural network and image processing based system for handwriting recognition.
 We are working on an FPGA implementation for the same.